kaniblu/vhda/README.md

 # Source Code for VHDA #

-This is the source code for Variational Hierarchical Dialog Autoencoder (VHDA), an hierarchical and recurrent VAE model for generating task-oriented dialog corpora ([arXiv](https://arxiv.org/abs/2001.08604)).
+This is the source code for Variational Hierarchical Dialog Autoencoder (VHDA), a hierarchical and recurrent VAE model for generating task-oriented dialog corpora ([arXiv](https://arxiv.org/abs/2001.08604)).

 ## Preparation ##